 The Company's leasing arrangements are in respect of office premises.
 These leasing arrangements, which is mostly cancelable in 3 month and are usually renewable by mutual consent at mutually agreed terms & conditions.
 The lease payment of Rs.
-39,78,984 (Previous Year Rs.
-37,28,849) has been recognised as expenses in the statement of Profit & Loss under the Note No. 40 "other expenses"
+30,32,148 (Previous Year Rs.
+39,78,984) has been recognised as expenses in the statement of Profit & Loss under the Note No. 40 "other expenses"

-49 Balance of Trade Receivable includes Rs.6,46,852/-(Previous Year Rs.
-Nil) which are overdue for which no provision has been made in the accounts as the Management is hopeful of recovery.

-50 Balances of Trade Receivables, Trade Payables and Loans and Advances are subject to confirmation and consequential adjustment, if any.

-51 In the opinion of the Board, Current Assets, Loans and Advances have value in the ordinary course of business at least equal to the amount at which they are stated.

-52 The company has assessed the possible effects that may result from the pandemic relating to COVID-19 on the carrying amounts of Receivables, investments and other assets / liabilities.
+- 49 Balance of Trade Receivable includes Rs.55,63,504/-(Previous Year Rs.
+6,46,852) which are overdue for which no provision has been made in the accounts as the Management is hopeful of recovery. - 50 Balances of Trade Receivables, Trade Payables and Loans and Advances are subject to confirmation and consequential adjustment, if any. - 51 In the opinion of the Board, Current Assets, Loans and Advances have value in the ordinary course of business at least equal to the amount at which they are stated. - 52 The company has assessed the possible effects that may result from the pandemic relating to COVID-19 on the carrying amounts of Receivables, investments and other assets / liabilities.
 Based on the current indicators of future economic conditions, the company expects to recover the carrying amount of all its assets.
-The impact of the COVID-19 pandemic may be different from that estimated as at the date of approval of these financial results and the company will continue to closely monitor any material changes to future economic conditions

-53 The previous year figures have been regrouped/reclassified, wherever necessary to conform to the current presentation as per the schedule III of Companies Act, 2013.
+The impact of the COVID-19 pandemic may be different from that estimated as at the date of approval of these financial results and the company will continue to closely monitor any material changes to future economic conditions - 53 The previous year figures have been regrouped/reclassified, wherever necessary to conform to the current presentation as per the schedule III of Companies Act, 2013.

-As per our report of even date attached FOR M L BHUWANIA AND CO LLP CHARTERED ACCOUNTANTS Firm's Registration Number : 101484W/W100197
+As per our report of even date attached For M L Bhuwania And Co LLP Chartered Accountants